 - Become a single income household.

-- Go back to school and take your time to change career.
+- Go back to school and try to change career.

 - Take a lower paying but more fulfilling job.

 - Start your own company with less pressure about money.